 One August night in 1929 Emil Höglund and Edvin Wiik were sitting in the Finnström inn in Maksamaa discussing their future.
 They were both in the timber business but were now facing the prospect of looking for new work.
 Their discussions that night led to the establishment of the Wiik & Höglund timber company on August 28, 1929.
 Almost ten years later, in the winter of 1937 the poultry breeder Karl Johan Stuns of Vöyri got in touch with Emil Höglund to ask whether he was interested in setting up a mink farm with him.
-In September 1937, seventeen minks from Sweden arrived at the Holmåkers mink farm in the village of Rökiö in Vöyri.
-In 1953 the farm was the biggest in Finland.
+In September 1937, seventeen minks from Sweden arrived at the Holmåkers mink farm in the village of Rökiö in Vöyri, and Keppo was founded.

-When Keppo acquired the majority holding in Wiik & Höglund in 1984, the Group’s structure changed dramatically, and KWH Group was born.
+When Keppo acquired the majority holding in Wiik & Höglund in 1984, the Keppo Group structure changed dramatically, and KWH Group was born.
 The enterprise was organized into nine divisions.
 The global crisis in the fur business in the late 1980s led to a drastic stripping of production and in 1992 the Group concluded its fur farming business.
 The main restructuring of the Group into an international industrial group within the chemical-technical sector was chiefly carried out the same year.